neebit1234/com3529-2024/README.md

 COM3529 is assessed 100% by an exam, to be scheduled sometime in Weeks 13, 14 or 15.

-**The labs are designed to prepare you with exercises that will be similar to questions asked in the exam**.
+**The practical sessions are designed to prepare you with exercises that will be similar to questions asked in the exam**.

 The exam may feature questions **requiring you to write Java code**.
 In this questions you will be expected to write code that is syntactically correct, including writing JUnit tests that may require calls to methods in libraries studied in the module.